Timeline of Events in the Struggle for Freedom of Expression in Vietnam

 January 29, 2004: Nguyen Dan Que was sentenced to 30 months in prison, after a corrupt trial, for “abusing democratic rights to jeopardize the interests of the state.”

-Early 2005: Vietnam announced that Nguyen Dan Que, Father Nguyen Van Ly, Nguyen Dinh Huy, and Huynh Van Ba would be released on amnesty.
+Early 2005: Nguyen Dan Que, Father Nguyen Van Ly, Nguyen Dinh Huy, and Huynh Van Ba were released on amnesty.

 February 18, 2007: Father Nguyen Van Ly was arrested again for calling for an election boycott.